Nikon D750 vs Pentax K-1 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D750 and the K-1 II are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the K-1 II followed on from the Pentax K-1.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what conclusions can be drawn?
 Is the Nikon D750 better than the Pentax K-1 II or vice versa?
 The listing below highlights the relative strengths of the two models.